SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 - 12–16: 5 damage
 - 17+: 8 damage; [[Prone|prone]]

 **Effect**: You must be touching the ground or floor to use this ability.
-The surface beneath the area becomes difficult terrain for your enemies.
+The surface beneath the area becomes [[Difficult Terrain|difficult terrain]] for your enemies.

 ###### [[Stare Into The Abyss|STARE INTO THE ABYSS]] (3 ESSENCE)